OpenFLUID/ropenfluid/README.md

 cmake -P check.cmake
 ```

-The CRAN mode can be enabled to apply the CRAN submission requirements for package submissions:
+The CRAN mode can be enabled to apply the CRAN submission requirements during the checking process:
 ```
 cmake -DAS_CRAN_MODE=ON -P check.cmake
 ```